biospatial Compliance

 7. Workstation hard drives will be encrypted using the operating system’s encryption facility (e.g., FileVault for Mac or Bitlocker for Windows).

-8. All workstations have firewalls enabled to prevent unauthorized access unless explicitly granted.
+8. All workstations have firewalls enabled to prevent unauthorized access unless an exception is explicitly granted.

 9. All computers purchased, owned, and/or managed by biospatial are to display one of these messages at login: